freedbygrace/ActiveDirectoryManager/README.md

 - **Request Format**: JSON with proper content-type headers
 - **Response Format**: Consistent JSON structure with appropriate status codes
 - **Error Handling**: Descriptive error messages and appropriate HTTP status codes

+### API Examples

+For examples of using the API, including the password reset and account management endpoints, refer to the [API Examples Guide](docs/api-examples.md).

 ### Filterable Endpoints